 "What box?"
 Mom asked.

-"There was a small gold box that he kept locked on top of his desk.
+"There was a small gold box he kept locked on his desk.
 I must have asked him a thousand times what was inside.
 All he'd ever tell me was 'the thing I value most,'" Jack said.

 It was gone.
 Everything about the house was exactly how Jack remembered it, except for the box.
 He figured someone from the Belser family had taken it.

-Jack took the box out to his car and ripped open the package.
+Jack took the box out of his car and ripped open the package.
 There inside was the gold box and an envelope.
 Jack's hands shook as he read the note inside.

 "Upon my death, please forward this box and its contents to Jack Bennett.
 It's the thing I valued most in my life."
 A small key was taped to the letter.
-His heart racing, as tears filling his eyes, Jack carefully unlocked the box.
-There inside he found a beautiful gold pocket watch.
+His heart racing, tears filling his eyes, Jack carefully unlocked the box.
+Inside, he found a beautiful gold pocket watch.

-Running his fingers slowly over the finely etched casing, he unlatched the cover.
-Inside he found these words engraved:
+He unlatched the cover by running his fingers slowly over the finely etched casing.
+Inside, he found these words engraved:

 "Jack, Thanks for your time! -Harold Belser."